joydev22/Tensorflow_based_CNN-image_classification/README.md

 # Description
 This repo contain tensorflor based CNN image classification, this algo is very powerful deep learning models widely used for classification and other task.
+Here we have calssify only three classes of images, i.e. bedroom, dinning room and living room.

 # Dataset
 The dataset has been sourced from [roboflow](https://universe.roboflow.com/td-bryant/rooms-4k85e/dataset/1)